Paul has been a Green Bay Packers fan all of his life. He remembers seeing Bart Starr, Paul Hornung, and Jimmie Taylor play in the 1960s.

 Since childhood, I have had a special love for American football.
 As early as the third grade, I can remember playing tackle football in the snow on school playgrounds.
 The professional football player cards which came wrapped with bubble gum also excited me.
 Elroy Hirsch, Tank Younger, Marion Motley, and Bobbie Layne were some of the players' faces I can remember.
 I can also recall Alan Ameche playing in the Rose Bowl on January 1, 1954.

 After my folks moved to the countryside, I continued to collect football cards.
 On Christmas in 1954, I received shoulder pads.
 I was so happy that I wore them to school for a few days.
 We used to play tag football games during recess and lunch hour in the 4th-7th grades, and by the time I was in 8th grade, our Catholic school had organized a flag football team.
-The team captain put me at left guard because I was one of the bigger kids.
+The team captain put me at the left guard position because I was one of the bigger kids.
 As I remember, we did play a couple of games against the public school in our village.

 By the time I entered the 9th grade or my first year of high school, the football coach at Burlington High wanted me to start playing junior varsity football due to my size.
 At that time, I was completely grown at 5'9 and 165 pounds.
 Although I couldn't play during my freshman year because of farm chores, dad relented and let me play football during my sophomore year.
 The only catch was that the school had to give me a ride home after practice.
-Fortunately, my JV coach, and also the speech teacher was willing to take me home after practice every day.
+Fortunately, my JV coach who was also my speech teacher was willing to take me home after practice every day.
 Mr. Anderson assigned me to play left tackle and taught me the techniques of blocking and tackling.
 I started in a few games and enjoyed playing.

 In the fall of 1960 when I was a junior, I was invited by Coach B to be on the varsity.
 You just can't imagine how proud I felt to be on the school stage at a pep assembly and be announced by the coach as the starting left tackle for the opening game of the season.
 I played in every game that year, but our team was awful ending the season with a 0-8-1 record.
 The best we could do in 1960 was to tie the Mukwonago Chiefs.
 When the season ended, all of the juniors on the team who would be returning as seniors in 1961 vowed that our upcoming season would be much better.
 In this article, I recall my 1961 high school football season and how it taught me lessons for life.